Greenhouse Gas Emissions

 Canada’s natural gas industry reports GHG emissions as required.
 Reporting is done via Environment and Climate Change Canada’s Single Window system – a central web tool shared with provincial partners that streamlines national and provincial reporting.

-Globally, Canada’s liquefied natural gas ( LNG) could help address climate change by replacing coal in countries with growing energy demand such as India and China.
-In fact, natural gas power generation emits nearly 40% less CO2 compared to coal.
-(Source: CAPP and ARC Energy)
+Globally, Canadian liquefied natural gas (LNG) could help address climate change by displacing coal use in countries with growing energy demand such as India and China.
+In fact, natural gas power generation emits nearly half the emissions compared to coal.
+Source: American Geosciences Institute

-With electrification of upstream natural gas production, Canadian LNG facilities will have lower life-cycle emissions intensity than LNG produced anywhere in the world.
+With electrification of upstream natural gas production, Canadian LNG facilities can have among the lowest life-cycle emissions intensity for LNG production in the world.

 Oil Sands GHG Emissions

-While the oil sands have been painted as a high emitter of greenhouse gases, in reality, oil sands developments only account for 10% of Canada’s GHG emissions and about 0.15% of global GHG emissions.
+n 2020, oil sands developments accounted for 12% of Canada’s GHG emissions..
 However, Canada’s oil sands industry continues to reduce GHG emissions intensity.
 Work is in progress on a variety of new technologies to lower oil sands GHG emissions.
-GHG emissions have dropped 32% per barrel since 1990 due to innovation.
+GHG emissions have dropped 34% per barrel since 1990 due to innovation.

 In oil sands mining, energy is needed to transport the ore, break it down into smaller pieces, and to heat the water used to separate the oil from the sand.
 Energy is also required to generate steam for in situ recovery methods.
 The industry is taking action to reduce emissions at every phase in the extraction process, both mining and in situ.